OkYashGajjar/Python-project/README.md

 ## Code Structure

 *   `main.py` (or your main script): Contains the main game loop and user interaction logic.
-*   `utils.py` (optional): May contain helper functions for generating spins, checking for wins, etc. (Good practice to separate logic).
-*   Other files as needed.

 ## Example